 Dr. Bandali is happy to see and help patients of all ages from Sherwood Park.
-In fact, the American Optometric Association (AOA) recommends getting your kids an eye exam from the age of 6 months.
+In fact, the Alberta Association of optometrists (AAO) recommends getting your kids an eye exam from the age of 6 months.
 However, many parents are asking the question, why do I need to get my child an eye exam when they passed their vision screening with the school nurse or pediatrician?
 They can clearly see the board in school so what else is there to check?

 Why your child needs a comprehensive eye exam